CrowdHailer/Ace/README.md

 iex -S mix
 ```

-In the `iex` console, start a TCP server.
+In the `iex` console, start a TCP endpoint.
 ```elixir
 {:ok, server} = Ace.TCP.start(8080, {MyServer, {:greeting, "WELCOME"}})
 ```

 #### Connect
-Use telnet to communicate with the echo server.
+Use telnet to communicate with the server.

 ```
 telnet localhost 8080
 ```

-Wihin the telnet terminal
+Wihin the telnet terminal.

 ```
 # once connected